BRICK WALLS

 (Courtesy of Sheryl Kelso)

-COOK, Mrs. Alma Caton
+COOK, Mrs. Alma Catherine Caton

 MEYERSDALE - Mrs. Alma Catherine Caton Cook, 60, of Salisbury, died in Meyersdale Community Hospital.
 Her husband, Arthur L., two sons, three brothers, one sister and four grandchildren survive.